hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 Like you can see, things are ordered and pushed into the next slot of `arData`.
 To accomplish that, we simply keep in memory the next available slot into `arData`.
 It is kept in the `nNumUsed` field.

-Everytime a new value is added, we store it at *ht->nNumUsed++*.
+Everytime a new value is added, we store it at *ht->nNumUsed++* (notice the incrementation).
 When `nNumUsed` reaches the number of elements in the hashtable (`nNumOfElements`), we launch a "compact or grow" algorithm that is detailed later.

 This is a simplified view of how elements are added to the hashtable, assuming a string key has been used :